coop16/uw-radical/Sensor_QC/README.md

 -   Perform weekly
     -   Idealy on run Mondays, but generalized so that could be run later in the week and produce a report the same as if run on Monday
 -   Steps
-    1. Run the file `Update_Sensor_Data.R` to load *all* sensor data, load location data from Access database, add site ID to the sensor data, and write to `sensor_data.csv` saved in X:/Data/rawdata/.
+    1. Run the file `Update_Sensor_Data.R`, which loads *all* sensor data, loads location data from Access database, adds site ID to the sensor data, and writes to `sensor_data.csv` saved in X:/Data/rawdata/.
-        -  So `sensor_data.csv` will be updated once a week and keep the same file name.
-        -  **Only do this step once a week since it takes time.**
+        -  **Only do this step to update files once a week (unless have a specific reason) since it takes time.**

-    2. (After the data has been updated) Compile the report using `Sensor_QC_Report.Rmd` located in X:/Production\_code/sensor\_QC/, which will output an html report `Sensor_QC_Report.html`.
-See Rmarkdown note below if you experience an error compiling.

-    3. Rename the html output document (`Sensor_QC_Report.html`) by adding on the report date at the end (for example `Sensor_QC_Report_01_08_18.Rmd`).
-Save the file in `X:/SensorQC_Reports/`.
-        -   Use the date of the Monday the report was run (the day after the range of dates in the report)
-        -   May have to edit the name by opening in a text editor and saving due to the extra folder created with the Rmarkdown bug work around we use.
-        -   I hope to make this renaming step automatic eventually
+    2. (After the data has been updated) Run the file `Compile_Sensor_QC_Report.R` located in X:/Production\_code/sensor\_QC/.
+This will compile the R markdown file `Sensor_QC_Report.Rmd`, and output an html report `Sensor_QC_Report_reportdate.html`, where *reportdate* is the Monday after the monitoring interval of the report (Monday was chosen because that is the day the report should usually be compiled).
+The html report is saved in its own folder "X:/SensorQC_Reports" away from the other code.

 **Rmarkdown note:** At the time this document was created, there was a bug compiling Rmarkdown files on the DEOHS computers using Windows.
-You may have to open the `Command Prompt` and run the following code:
+If you are having issues compiling Rmarkdown documents on the department computers you may have to open the `Command Prompt` and run the following code:
 ```
 H:
 cd \My Documents\R\win-library\3.4\rmarkdown\rmd\h